Peterpiotr/siguren-documentation/docs/source/installation/mechanical-installation/tl-assembly.rst

     MS Torque Limiter

 The cylinder of the limiter part contains helical springs which create the pressure force applied to the friction linings.

+.. should use numbers to refer to illustration

 .. figure:: /_img/archives/tl-assembly-02.png
     :figwidth: 66 %